barrettotte/asteroid-nifi/README.md

   - Fetch all endpoint is not paged
   - Thymeleaf asteroid summary page
 - `nifi`
-  - didn't end up using the live NASA NEOWS API, just stuck with my mock API using their sample data
+  - Use NASA NEOWS API; I stuck with my mock API using their sample data
+  - Sending a discord alert if an asteroid is a hazard

 ## URLs